DarraghReid/eden/TESTING.md

 ## User Testing

-The site was tested by the landscape gardening student who inspired by the idea.
+The site was tested by the landscape gardening student who inspired the idea for the site.
 He appreciated the simplicity of the site, its accessibility, that the software uses coloured elements, and noted that there would be demand for such software.

 The site was also tested by members of the Slack community who also expressed appreciation for the project and confirmed some bugs that had been appearing.
-For more details on bugs, please see the [bugs](#Known Bugs and issues) section.
+For more details on bugs, please see the [Known Bugs and Issues Section](#Known).

-## Known Bugs and issues
+## Known Bugs and Issues

 * The biggest and most persistent bug encountered in this project involved some CSS and JS features and functionality not working on Apple Devices (specifically Safari on Mac, all browsers on iPad and iPhone).
-When the page loaded on one of these devices, the images of the Home Page were already on the screen and did not transition on.
+When the page loaded on one of these devices, the images of the Home Page were already on the screen and did not transition on from outside of the viewport.
 Also, in the Studio, the images wouldn't appear on the canvas when the menu items were clicked.

     To remedy this, I used [Autoprefixer](http://autoprefixer.github.io/) to add prefixes to my CSS to ensure that my code was as readable on all browsers as possible.
-I also transpiled by code to ES5 using [babel](https://babeljs.io/) to ensure that my JavaScript code was maximally readable across all browsers.
+I also transpiled my code to ES5 using [babel](https://babeljs.io/) to ensure that my JavaScript code was maximally readable across all browsers.
 Neither of these fixes worked.

     I consulted my mentor, tutor support, the Slack community and Apple Support multiple times.
 I also posted in Apple developer forums and consulted other developers.
 I was unsuccessful in finding an answer.
 After about a week and a half of failed attempts to address the bug, I finally solved the issue.

     The bug turned out to be two separate issues.
 The first issue seems to be that the "load" event listener that was put on each of the elements in the home page wasn't being read on Mac browsers.
 The .swoop class, which is designed to bring the elements onto the page was automatically being added to the elements, before the "load" event listener was read.
-To address this, I put all of the code associated with the Home Page functionality into a setTimeout() function.
+To address this, I put all of the code associated with the Home Page functionality into a setTimeout() function, with a 500ms timeout.
 The issue was resolved after this.

     The second issue had to do with how I was targeting elements in my functions.
-I was using the path attribute of events to target specific elements (eg: el = e.path[1]).
-It turns out that events in Safari don't have the path attribute.
-Instead, I used attributes such as srcElement and offsetParent to target elements.
+I was using the path property of events to target specific elements (eg: el = e.path[1]).
+It turns out that events in Safari don't have the path property.
+Instead, I used properties such as srcElement and offsetParent to target elements.
 This resolved the issue.

 * Another issue involved the resize() function.
 After initially completing the resize() function, I realised that all of the images on the canvas would be resized along with the image that was being targeted.
-To remedy this, I specifically set el to e.target.parentElement.
+To remedy this, I specifically set the element to e.target.parentElement.

-* While this next bug didn’t affect the function it was located (move()), it prevented the function that followed it (resize()) from running, which is how I discovered it.
-After writing the resize() function and not being able to make it work, I checked to console for errors.
+* While this next bug didn’t affect the function it was located, move(), it prevented the function that followed it. resize(), from running, which is how I discovered it.
+After writing the resize() function and not being able to make it work, I checked the console for errors.
 One error that repeatedly popped up was that moveImg and rectVal could not be read.

-    Although this didn’t affect the running of the function itself, I tried to remedy it to see if it would help the resize() function to work.
+    Although this didn’t affect the running of the function in which it was located, I tried to remedy it to see if it would help the resize() function to work.
 I nested my if statements inside the onContact() function (which is inside the move() function).
 After this, the resize() function began to work.

+![mouse touch bug](assets/images/testing-imgs/mouse-touch.png)

 * The insertImg() function caused an issue on smaller screens where two images were being inserted onto the canvas at once.
 This was because the browser was registering both "mousedown" and "touchend" events.
-I thought it would be possible to simple insert the || operator in the if statement so the browser would choose one or the other. in the end I had to write the following code.
+I thought it would be possible to simply insert the || operator in the if statement so the browser would choose one or the other.
+In the end I had to write the following code to erase the bug.

-![mouse touch bug](assets/images/testing-imgs/mouse-touch.png)

 * Another persistent bug arose in the resize() function.
 The images would not resize on touch screens.
 I realised that I had to create separate variables for the cursor position and finger position.
 After much trial and error, the following code succeeded in creating separate variables for both the cursor and finger.